kamilaworonicz-ba/digital-editorial-workflow/docs/01_problem_and_scenario.md

 ## 1.1.
 AS-IS Problem

+This case study covers the revision loop from the initial page layout to the point when the materials are ready for teacher focus testing.

 Once a manuscript was typeset for the first time, it entered an iterative revision loop between the **Managing Editor** and the **DTP Specialist**.
 The workflow was primarily **paper-based** 🖍.
 DTP produced a printed proof, the Managing Editor reviewed the layout and marked corrections by hand, and the marked-up pages were returned to DTP for another revision.